renovatebot/renovate/docs/usage/config-presets.md

 To host your preset config on GitHub:

 - Create a new repository.
 Normally you'd call it `renovate-config` but it can be named anything
 - Add configuration files to this new repo for any presets you want to share.
-For the default preset, only `default.json` will be checked.
+For the default preset, `default.json` will be checked.
 For named presets, `<preset-name>.json` will be loaded.
 For example, loading preset `library` would load `library.json`.
 No other files are necessary.
 - In other repos, reference it in an extends array like "github>owner/name", for example:

 ```json